rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

-It's growth has been rapid ever since then and the China-Epidemic now looks like almost nothing.
+It's growth has been rapid ever since then and the outbreak in China now looks like almost nothing.

 <iframe
         src="Charts/webpage001.png"